mec560sbu/mec560sbu.github.io/FinalProject.md

 5. Controller synthesis
     - Identify the control scheme you are using
     - Apply Lyapunov method to show that the controller is stable
-    - Clearly identify parameters of your controller and include discussion of
+    - Clearly identify parameters of your controller
 6. Observer synthesis
     - Design kalman filter (EKF for nonlinear filter)
     - Include discussion of if you can use observer with your controller model
     - If linear system, verify separation principle.
 7. Simulation experiments
     - Test model under atleast 4 different environmental conditions
-    - Test model under parametric undertainities
+    - Test model under parametric uncertainities
-    - Identify conditions underwhich your controller will fail to achieve success on the desired task.
+    - Identify conditions under which your controller will fail to achieve success on the desired task.
 8. Additional Notes
     - Include any additional findings.
 9. Course feedback